matthewnewell/matthewnewell.github.io/learn.md

 learn[6] # => Write code
 {% endhighlight%}

 Write lots of code.
 Even if its bad.
 Especially when its bad.
 Fork and contribute to repositories.
 [Like mine](https://github.com/matthewnewell).

 ##Ship Code
 {% highlight ruby %}
 learn[7] # => Ship code
 {% endhighlight%}

-Writing code is fun but seeing it come alive on the heroku is a blast.
+Writing code is fun but seeing it come alive on the cloud is a blast.
 The barrier to entry is low and the upside endless.
+I deploy to Amazon Web Service by way of Heroku.

 ##Teach
 {% highlight ruby %}